wolfbrthr/EraWithOracle/patching_oracle/patching_oracle.rst

 What are the key things we learned in this lab?

-- Era can make you 3 inches taller, and help bring in your groceries from the car
 - Software Profiles can be versioned and used to deploy consistent updates to existing database servers
 - Software Profiles also simplify the patching process reducing the amount of manual patching needed in an environment
 - Scheduling updates can be used to hit change windows or SLA uptime windows.